mojolicious/mojo.js/docs/Introduction.md

 ```

 The `.js` files (or `.ts` if you're using [TypeScript](https://www.typescriptlang.org)) can also be moved into a `src`
-or `lib` directory to help with transpiling.
-What these files actually look like we will cover in detail later on in
+`dist`, or `lib` directory to help with transpiling.
+What these files actually look like we will cover in detail later
-another guide.
+on in another guide.
 For now it is just important for you to know that this is considered the ideal structure for a
 [mojo.js](https://mojojs.org) application.
 Because for the remainder of this guide we will be using a second variant.

 ```